-Join Donna Chang, Commissioning Editor, SBS Scripted, Louise Cocks, Investment and Development Manager, Online at Screen Australia, Melbourne-based director Max Miller (Aunty Donna) and Richard Kelly, producer at 2 Jons production company as they discuss short scripted content with MC, Media Mentors Australia’s Denise Eriksen.
+In this edition, Donna Chang, Commissioning Editor, SBS Scripted, Louise Cocks, Investment and Development Manager, Online at Screen Australia, Melbourne-based director Max Miller (Aunty Donna) and Richard Kelly, producer at 2 Jons production company discuss short scripted content with MC, Media Mentors Australia’s Denise Eriksen.

 19 October – The Female Frame